typesafegithub/github-actions-typing/README.md

 This is a GitHub action that validates your action's type specs (`action-types.y(a)ml`) and ensures the inputs and outputs have types set according to a certain specification.

+It supports YAML anchors and aliases to reduce duplication.

 To see which actions already provide typings using this schema, click [here](https://github.com/krzema12/github-actions-typing/network/dependents).

 # Example